olenadm/yourgitprofile/README.md

 # GitProfile

 A nicer look at your GitHub Profile.
+Built with Grid CSS without the use of Media queries.

 Built with:

 - [Next.js](https://nextjs.org/)
-- CSS Grid without use of Media Queries
+- CSS Grid

 ## Getting Started